vagabond1215/RPG/docs/economy_catalog.md

 Two automated checks keep the catalog in a believable range:

-1. The Excel importer refuses to ingest rows whose computed `net_profit_cp` differs from the workbook formula, ensuring that material, labour, overhead, and tax inputs reconcile to the stored profit.【F:tools/importers/import_economy_catalog.js†L35-L92】
+1. The CSV importer refuses to ingest rows whose computed `net_profit_cp` differs from the provided inputs, ensuring that material, labour, overhead, and tax inputs reconcile to the stored profit.【F:tools/importers/import_economy_catalog.js†L18-L104】
 2. The `net_profit.test.js` suite replays the same calculation and asserts profits remain non-negative and never exceed their item’s `market_value_cp`, preserving the 5–35 % profit window established in the source sheet.【F:tests/economy_import/net_profit.test.js†L1-L13】
 3. `profit_margin.test.js` enforces the same window explicitly, flagging entries whose margins fall below 4.5 % or climb above 35 % so luxury markups never explode and staples still return a sustainable profit.【F:tests/economy_import/profit_margin.test.js†L1-L18】

-Regenerate the JSON with `node tools/importers/import_economy_catalog.js --file Fantasy_Economy_Catalog_REBUILT.xlsx` and rerun the Node test (`node --test tests/economy_import/net_profit.test.js`) after tuning workbook rows.
+Regenerate the JSON with `node tools/importers/import_economy_catalog.js` and rerun the Node test (`node --test tests/economy_import/net_profit.test.js`) after tuning catalog rows.
 This guarantees every price, wage, or quest reward derived from the catalog remains proportional to the bread baseline and within the repository’s expected margins.【F:reports/import_economy_catalog_2025-09-19T00-14-05-153Z.json†L1-L6】【7c63fc†L1-L12】

 ## Extending the Catalog

-1. Add new rows to the Excel workbook.
+1. Add or edit rows in `data/economy/catalog_flat.csv` and, when necessary, update biome modifiers in `data/economy/region_policy.csv`.
-2. Ensure `InternalName` and `Variant` combination is unique.
+2. Ensure the combination of `InternalName` and `Variant` remains unique.
 3. Run the importer.
 Existing items with matching keys are updated; new items are appended.
 4. Commit the updated JSON files and report as needed.